wotakumoe/wotaku/docs/nonen.md

 #### Direct

 ::: warning Slow download
 All websites listed here use slow host sites to store files, unless noted otherwise.
+You can try [Get4All](https://get4all.org/) for fast downloads.
 :::

 | Site | Manga | Novel | Magazine |